List of unproduced Dark Horse Comics projects: Hellboy III

 In July 2008, Guillermo del Toro expressed his interest in directing a third Hellboy film, saying that he would work on the film after finishing The Hobbit.
 In 2010, during the production of the unmade At the Mountain of Madness, del Toro mentioned that he would direct Hellboy III after his next project, even though the script was not yet written. del Toro later said in 2013 that the film was unlikely to be released, and suggested the possibility of telling its story in comic book form.
 Hellboy creator Mike Mignola refused to accept the idea.

 In a Reddit AMA from July 2014, del Toro said:Well, you know, we don't have that movie on the horizon, but the idea for it was to have Hellboy finally come to terms with the fact that his destiny, his inevitable destiny, is to become the beast of the Apocalypse, and having him and Liz face the sort of, that part of his nature, and he has to do it, in order to be able to ironically vanquish the foe that he has to face in the 3rd film.
 He has to become the beast of the Apocalypse to be able to defend humanity, but at the same time, he becomes a much darker being.
-It's a very interesting ending to the series, but I don't think it will happen. ...
+It's a very interesting ending to mthe series, but I don't think it will happen. ...
 We have gone through basically every studio and asked for financing, and they are not interested.
 I think that the first movie made its budget back, and a little bit of profit, but then it was very very big on video and DVD.
 The story repeated itself with the second already, it made its money back at the box office, but a small margin of profit in the release of the theatrical print, but was very very big on DVD and video.
-Sadly now from a business point of view all the studios know is that you don't have that safety net of the DVD and video, so they view the project as dangerous".
+Sadly now from a business point of view all the studios know is that you don't have that safety net of the DVD and video, so they view the project as dangerous.

 Although Ron Perlman revealed that he was working on a new Hellboy film, and del Toro was unlikely to return, del Toro later revealed that the third Hellboy movie was scrapped.
 A reboot was released in April 2019 with no involvement from Del Toro.